ecarter/quizshow/Readme.md

 **Created for fun and meant to be fun.**

-_Quizshow in its current form a barely alpha prototype._
+_Quizshow in its current form is a barely alpha prototype._

 ## Requires